33tm/Aengmusae/README.md

 Output: 자기야
 ```

+I'm sure this is an incredibly trivial issue related to the input tensors, I'll make sure to come back and take another look at it once I get more experience working with this ecosystem :D

 ### Possible Improvement

-I really think this model could be more useful if it was trained with context (on sentences instead of words) so that this model could actually be useful when turning large amounts of unstandardized romanized Korean text to Korean.
+I really think this model could be more useful if it was trained with context (on the original sentences instead of words) so that this model could actually be useful when turning large amounts of unstandardized romanized Korean text to Korean.

 ### What I learned